9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```
 ::::

-Once again, let\'s illustrate what this code is doing using some
+Once again, let's illustrate what this code is doing using some
 examples.

 ``` screen